saikarna913/Adobe-India-Hackathon-2/README.md

 - This will:
   1. Extract outlines from all PDFs in `pdfs/` into `test/` as JSON files.
   2. Run semantic analysis on the outlines.
-  3. Produce `output.json` with the results.
+  3. Produce `output.json` in output folder with the results.

 ## Notes